kcp-dev/kcp/docs/locations-and-scheduling.md

   The user binds to the `APIExport` called `kubernetes` using an `APIBinding`.
 From this moment on, the users' workspaces are subject to placement.

+{{% alert title="Note" color="primary" %}}
-Note: binding to a compute service is a permanent decision.
+Binding to a compute service is a permanent decision.
 Unbinding (i.e. deleting of the APIBinding object) means deletion of the workload objects.

-Note: it is planned to allow multiple location workspaces for the same compute service, even with different owners.
+It is planned to allow multiple location workspaces for the same compute service, even with different owners.
+{{% /alert %}}

 ### Placement and resource scheduling

 The placement state is one of

 - `Pending` – the placement controller waits for a valid `Location` to select
 - `Bound` – at least one namespace is bound to the placement.
 When the user updates the spec of the `Placement`, the selected location of the placement will be changed in `Bound` state.
 - `Unbound` – a location is selected by the placement, but no namespace is bound to the placement.
 When the user updates the spec of the `Placement`, the selected location of the placement will be changed in `Unbound` state.

+{{% alert title="Note" color="primary" %}}
-Note: sync targets from different locations can be bound at the same time, while each location can only have one sync target bound to the namespace.
+Sync targets from different locations can be bound at the same time, while each location can only have one sync target bound to the namespace.
+{{% /alert %}}

 The user interface to influence the placement decisions is the `Placement` object.
 For example, user can create a placement to bind namespace with label of "app=foo" to a location with label "cloud=aws" as below: